 Animal Emergencies Include: Animal Attacks and Vicious Animals.

 For Non-Emergency Animal Issues: City Limits Call 432-333-3641 and County (outside city limits) Call 432-368-3526

 Animal Non-Emergencies Include: Dead Animals, Injured Animals and Animal Bites.

 Veterinarian Inspection and State Inspection

-As mandated by the Texas Health and Safety Code 823, a veterinarian annually inspects Odessa Animal Shelter.
-Dr. Becky Battershell DVM inspected on December 18, 2016.
+As mandated by the Texas Health and Safety Code 823, a veterinarian annually inspects the Odessa Animal Shelter.
+The last inspection was completed by Dr. Becky Battershell DVM, in January 2018.
 Per Texas Health and Safety Code 826, a Texas Administrative Code, Rabies Control and Education Section 169.26, The Department of State Health Services annually inspect the Animal Shelter facility.
 The Odessa Police Department Animal Shelter has passed every inspection.

 As in City Ordinance 2-4-5; licensed animals are held for 10 days and unlicensed animals for 3 days.
 After that, the animal's disposition may be determined by the space available at the shelter.
 If the animal is injured or diseased, the holding period may be waived.

 As per the State Health and Safety Code 821.052 and 821.053 and the Texas Administration Code Title 25 Part 1 Chapter 169.84, animals are euthanized by injection only.

 Anyone wanting to foster an animal must be approved by the shelter manager (City ordinance Chapter 2 Article 2-3-4).
 Fosters must be part of an organized 501 (c)(3) rescue group, complete an application (available here or at the shelter), provide a copy of their driver's license or state issued identification and allow an animal control officer to inspect the premises where the animal(s) will be sheltered.